calacademy-research/minibar/README.md

 `minibar.py  IndexCombinationPeperomonia.txt PeperomiaTestSet.fasta -CC | less -R`

 #### Diagnostic output
-There's also a diagnostic output, the -D output option, that shows the match info from which they sample is identified.
+There's also a diagnostic output, the -D output option, that shows the match info from which the sample is identified.
 It is not uncommon that several barcodes match within the error tolerance.
-Here's output form a different dataset than we have been using that shows you that, as in the first record here, sometimes more than one barcode can be matched.
-In this of record 1 three forward barcodes are found at the end of the sequence, all of them with 4 errors.
-When paired with the perfectly matched reverse barcode athe beginning of the sequence, only one of these identifies a sample.
+Here's output from a different dataset than we have been using that shows, as in the first record here, sometimes more than one barcode can be matched.
+In this record 1, three forward barcodes are found at the end of the sequence, all of them with 4 errors.
+When paired with the perfectly matched reverse barcode at the beginning of the sequence, only one of these identifies a sample.
 In this case sample LRE20.
 ```
 1 LRE20   Hh - (0, 'CTCTCGACATTTATC', (29, 43), 5, (44, 69)) + (['CGCTCTGCCAAAGAT', 4, [(4, 16), (4, 17)]], ['AAACAAGTCGCAAAT', 4, [(16, 30)]], ['GAAACGAGGAGAGAG', 4, [(43, 53), (43, 56)]])
 2 unk     Hh - (0, 'CTCGAAATGCGACGC', (28, 42), 2, (43, 67)) + (['GAAACGAGGAGAGAG', 4, [(54, 64), (54, 67)]],)